 Can I bring someone with me?

 Most Patients are concerned with pain, but pain should not be a concern after bariatric surgery.
 We can treat all pain levels.
 Most pain for patients is on the scale between 6 or 7 for the first 12 to 24 hours.
 Read our FAQs on Pain Below:

 What is done Postoperatively to Minimize Pain and Discomfort? – Back to Top

 Answer: A variety of methods are used to ensure patients are comfortable after surgery.
 While patients are in the hospital, medication for pain will be administered via IV.
 Though not common, if stronger medication for pain is required, your surgeon will alter your dose or change your medication.
 When discharged from the hospital, patients are sent home with a medication for pain in tablet form.

 How is Nausea is Treated Postoperatively? – Back to Top

 We treat nausea just before the nausea starts.
 We use special medications that are designed to combat nausea.
-Because of this it is less common, than before, that patients experience nausea.
-We have a rate of about 3 to 4% who experience nausea.
+Nausea is one of the MOST common post-op symptoms.
+Maybe not immediately post op, but definitely within the first week.
 It also depends on the procedure, for example, sleeve gastrectomy might have more nausea than lap-band or gastric bypass.
 But we combat this through IV shots of administered medication.
 If Patients Still Experience Nausea, What Options are there?
 We can use another pain reliever, or more of the same prescribed.

-Why is It a Bad Idea to Bring Your Own Medication? – Back to Top
+Why is It a Bad Idea to Bring Your Own Medication for Pain? – Back to Top

 Why Does One Feel More Pain Than Another? – Back to Top